-In India, FBI takes help of CBI to crack the case and resolves the case in a highly dramatic way.
+In India, FBI takes the help of CBI to crack the case and resolves the case in a highly dramatic way.
 The seemingly unrelated incidents and crimes were connected and the mastermind was nailed down.
 Due to some political reasons, the mastermind was booked only for one crime whereas she was guilty of many other more serious offences.

-As a reader, I was thrilled reading this book till this climax.
+As a reader, I was thrilled reading this book until this climax.
 I felt the author had crafted his thriller very well up to this point but there came a twist in the story when after sending the suspect to jail, FBI sleuths find another fresh hint of starting a new Cotton Trail.
 This time it is version 2.0.

 This twist towards the end opened up new questions to the readers.
 The solution reached by the sleuths was actually not the solution, there was another game behind the story that FBI was made to understand.
 The mastermind was happily enjoying the life in a different part of the world.

 What happens next, how do the sleuths catch the mastermind or they go wrong again?
 You need to find out by reading this book.

 Even though this book will thrill any person who loves such thrillers I was a little bit disappointed by the end.
 I felt the author just wanted to transfer the blame for such high-end global crime to a man.
 It was done in haste and the last few chapters did not go well with rest of the book.
 When we see that somehow a man is blamed that might be to go with the popular notion that the biggest crimes are committed by the men.
 Even though there is another way of looking at it.
 The crimes described in the book, are all high-end sophisticated crimes that needed a lot of technical and banking knowledge.
 Those also needed knowledge of International politics.
 Anyone who committed those with impunity and fooled FBI sleuths could be no less than a genius.
 But this is how gender stereotype is created and that might be even dangerous for us.